sharklovin/Jira-Labs/Manage Queues, Priorities and SLA Targets in Jira/TICKET-SUP7-user-locked-out.md

 ## Priority Justification

 Highest priority was assigned because the user is completely locked out of their laptop.
-There is no workaround available — the user cannot log in to Windows, cannot access any company applications, and cannot perform any work.
+There is no workaround available as the user cannot log in to Windows, cannot access any company applications, and cannot perform any work.
 This is the textbook definition of a Highest priority issue: complete user blockage with no alternative path.

 SLA target of 24 business hours applies.
 Given the issue was created on 13 April at 09:09 AM, the resolution deadline is 16 April at 09:09 AM on the Sample 9-5 Calendar.